Key highlights

 - The hosting provider and server location

-- Any associated DNS records linked to the domain
+- Any associated DNS records linked to the domain, often powered by a domain to IP converter

 - To run additional checks, use the Blacklist Check tool to verify if the domain is flagged for spam or malicious activity.